Libertarians vary. They differ on…

 But virtually all libertarians agree that the focus should be on REDUCING (even to zero) the level of initiated violence that is legally and socially permissible.

-When presented with a social problem, the libertarian’s FIRST and primary question is…
+When presented with a social or societal problem, the libertarian’s FIRST and primary question is…

 Will the proposed solution involve threats or the initiation of force, or will it rely on persuasion and perhaps even reduce the present level of initiated violence?